scrapy/scrapy/docs/topics/request-response.rst

     REQUEST_FINGERPRINTER_CLASS = 'my_project.utils.RequestFingerprinter'

     # my_project/utils.py
-    from scrapy.utils.request import request_fingerprint
+    from scrapy.utils.request import fingerprint

     class RequestFingerprinter:

         def fingerprint(self, request):
-            return request_fingerprint(request, include_headers=['X-ID'])
+            return fingerprint(request, include_headers=['X-ID'])

 You can also write your own fingerprinting logic from scratch.

-However, if you do not use :func:`~scrapy.utils.request.request_fingerprint`, make sure you use :class:`~weakref.WeakKeyDictionary` to cache request
+However, if you do not use :func:`~scrapy.utils.request.fingerprint`, make sure you use :class:`~weakref.WeakKeyDictionary` to cache request fingerprints:
-fingerprints:

 -   Caching saves CPU by ensuring that fingerprints are calculated only once per request, and not once per Scrapy component that needs the fingerprint